lsst/templates/project_templates/technote_aastex/README.md

 ### cookiecutter.series

-The identifier of the technote series which will be used ot name the repo Choose the series that fits the document's purpose or aligns with the organization creating the document.
+The identifier of the technote series which will be used to name the repo Choose the series that fits the document's purpose or aligns with the organization creating the document.
 For now to make this simpler we assume Papers are DMTN or PSTN.